Montana DNRC Cost-Share Program for Forest Landowners

 Financial Assistance for Forest Health and Wildfire Risk Reduction

-What Types of Projects May Qualify?
+What Types of Work May Qualify?

 Cost-share opportunities commonly support treatments that improve forest resilience and reduce hazardous fuels.
-Depending on program criteria, eligible practices may include:
+Depending on current program criteria, eligible practices may include:

 • Thinning dense tree stands